FusionAuth/fusionauth-site/site/_posts/2022-11-07-announcing-early-access-program.md

 If you download and try an EAP, we’d love to hear from you.

-You can file bugs in our [GitHub issues repo](https://github.com/fusionauth/fusionauth-issues/issues)and offer any other feedback on the [community forum](https://fusionauth.io/community/forum/), in [slack](https://fusionauth.slack.com/), or via a [support ticket](https://account.fusionauth.io/account/support/).
+You can file bugs in our [GitHub issues repo](https://github.com/fusionauth/fusionauth-issues/issues) and offer any other feedback on the [community forum](https://fusionauth.io/community/forum/), in [slack](https://fusionauth.slack.com/), or via a [support ticket](https://account.fusionauth.io/account/support/).